chee-codes/weather-dashboard/README.md

 # weather-dashboard

 A weather application that allows users to search specific locations for the current weather, along with a 5 day forecast.
-The searched location is diplayed on the screen with the date and current weather condtions.
+The searched location is displayed on the screen with the date and current weather condtions.

 ## Getting Started